AntoineMeler/pocket-timelapse/time-splatting/README.md

 ```

 ## Training a Model
 To train a model with time splatting, specify a densification strategy and a path to a time-lapse dataset.
-The default strategy is set to Markov Chain Monte Carlo (MCMC).
+The default strategy is set to [Markov Chain Monte Carlo (MCMC)](https://doi.org/10.48550/arXiv.2404.09591).
 ```bash
 python train.py mcmc --data_dir /path/to/data/dir
 ```

-Various splatting techniques, inhereted from gsplat, can also be enabled during training.
-By default, bilateral guided optimization is enabled, which helps sharpen effects such as shadows.
+By default, [bilateral-guided optimization](https://doi.org/10.1145/3658148) is enabled, which helps sharpen effects such as shadows.